-When you provide your personal information, it allows us, for example, to assist you with industrial relations and employment queries, inform you about industrial, social and political campaigns and accept your application for membership.
-You may supply personal information to the Association by, for example, responding to a survey, filling in a meeting attendance sheet, taking part in a competition, completing a membership form, discussing your issues with a delegate or signing up to a campaign.
-The Association only collects personal information that is necessary for the Association to perform its functions and/or activities.
+When you provide your personal information, it allows us, for example, to assist you with industrial relations and employment queries, inform you about industrial, social and political campaigns, and accept your application for membership.
+You may supply personal information to the Association by, for example, responding to a survey, filling in a meeting attendance sheet, taking part in a competition, completing a membership form, discussing your issues with a delegate, or signing up to a campaign.
+The Association only collects personal information that is reasonably necessary for the Association to perform its functions and/or activities.

 Depending upon the circumstances, you may provide to the Association and the Association may collect information such as, but not limited to: